Alternate Paladin

 3rd-level Oathless Paladin feature

-Your fervent devotion to yourself above all else allows you to escape harm.
-When you take damage from a source you can
+Your fervent devotion to yourself above all else allows

-Fervor, become invisible, and move up to your
+and can move up to your speed.

-your next turn, or until you attack or force
+You remain invisible until the start of your next turn, or until you attack or force a creature to make a saving throw.

 Aura of Deception